FusionAuth/fusionauth-site/site/_posts/2020-08-19-theme-registration-form.md

 excerpt_separator: "<!--more-->"
 ---

 When a user is registering, you want to provide an on-brand look and feel, as well as a great user experience.
-In this tutorial, you'll improve an advanced registration form's display.
+In this tutorial, you'll improve an advanced registration form's display by modifying a theme.

 <!--more-->

 Previously, we built a [self service registration form](TBD) for a real estate application.
-It was a two step form which captured specific information about their home buying needs.
+It was a two step process which captured information about their home buying needs.
 However, the form had a few rough user interface elements.
 In particular, it wasn't clear which data someone was supposed to enter into which form field.

 This tutorial builds on the [previous one](TBD) and will walk you through changing the theme.
-While this tutorial will reference the previous form, you can adapt it to your own existing form as well.
+While this tutorial will reference the previous form, you can adapt it to your own forms as well.

 ## FusionAuth setup

 Go to "Settings" and create an API key.
-We'll be using this for scripted theme management, so configure these allowed endpoints:
+We'll be using this key to script some of our theme management, so configure this allowed endpoints:

 * `/api/theme`: all methods

-You may also specify no specific endpoint settings.
-This creates a super-user key.
+You may also omit any.
+This creates a super-user key, able to do anything.
 Fine for this tutorial, but for production, please limit access.

 ## Creating a custom theme